Serg-Norseman/Arbor/cpp/compiler_bugs.md

 ## Intel C++ Compiler

-### ICC doesn't allow to declare a _template_ class where a static member function of the class is used inside the class body
+### ICC doesn't allow to declare a _template_ class where a static constexpr member function is used inside the class body

 ICC fails to compile the following code: